victorli2002/SportsBettingDSL/README.md

 ## Features

-- Obtain fake sports bets from your favorite NBA, NFL, MLB, or NHL teams
+- Obtain real (or mock) betting lines for your favorite NBA, NFL, MLB, or NHL teams
 - Search for bets that match your desired criteria
 - Create hypothetical parlays and analyze them
-- Apply strategies to
+- Apply strategies to different games/backends in order to find the best bets for you
 - Look at odds, implied probability, payout

-## Soon-to-be Implemented
+## Not-yet Implemented

 - More prebuilt strategies
-- Real-time/historical sports betting data so you can move to the realm of reality
+- Easier accessing of historical odds

 ---